Japan’s pop band Tokio member resigns over sexual misconduct

 The other four members appeared in a news conference Wednesday that was broadcast live on national television, making the Tokio scandal one of the most high-profile #MeToo cases riveting Japan in recent weeks.

-Tokio leader Shigeru Joshima says Yamaguchi apologized to the other members and submitted his resignation Monday night, but there was no immediate decision whether to accept it and the group won’t disband.
+Tokio leader Shigeru Joshima said Yamaguchi apologized to the other members, getting on his knees in repentance, and submitted his resignation Monday night, but there was no immediate decision whether to accept it.

+The group won’t disband and the other members will continue with any work offered, seeing it as their duty “as professionals,” Joshima and the others said.

 Most Read Nation & World Stories